15 Creative Ways to Hang a Plant Outdoors

 Flowers on a Pergola Trellis

-If you have a trellis, gazebo or pergola, some flowers can grow and spread along the structure and create shade.
+If you have a trellis, gazebo or pergola, some flowers can grow and spread along with the structure and create shade.
 Wisteria hangs on this pergola, adding color to the backyard.

 If you’re looking to get plants started for the season, try planting them in a recycled water or soda bottle that has been cut in half, then hang them.
 This concept could also work for small plants such as succulents.